matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

  - `m.historical` (`[true|false]`): Used on any event to indicate that it was historically imported after the fact
- - `m.next_batch_id` (`string`): This is a random unique string for a `m.room.insertion` event to indicate what ID the next "batch" event should specify in order to connect to it
+ - `m.next_batch_id` (`string`): This is a random unique string for a `m.room.insertion` event to indicate what ID the next `m.room.batch` event should specify in order to connect to it
  - `m.batch_id` (`string`): Used on `m.room.batch` events to indicate which `m.room.insertion` event it connects to by its `m.next_batch_id` field